Johnstx/DevOps_Projects/Project_20/Project_20.md

         }
    }
 ```
-To view the full Lab, click the link [here](https://github.com/Johnstx/Tooling-Docker-.git)
+**To view the full Lab, *click the link* [here](https://github.com/Johnstx/Tooling-Docker-.git)**

-The pipeline should through like below:
+The pipeline should go through like below:

 ![alt text](<images/pipeline - 8 - docker-compose  - complete - .jpg>)

-Image pushed to docker registry through a job in the pipeline.
+Image pushed to docker registry - a job specified in the pipeline.

 ![alt text](<images/pipeline - 8 - docker-compose  -registry.jpg>)

-Ensure that the tooling site http endpoint is able to return status code 200.
+Ensure that the tooling site http endpoint is able to return status code ```200```.
 Any other code will be determined a stage failure.

 ![alt text](<images/pipeline - 7 - browser.jpg>)